klerk-framework/website/docs/building-config/collections.md

 ---
 # Collections

-Each model you define will also have a corresponding collections class.
-This class has one or more collections, it contains at least the `all` collection.
+Each model you define will also have a corresponding collections object.
+This object has one or more collections, it contains at least the `all` collection.
 The collections are used when retrieving data.
 As an example, if you have an Invoice model and want to read all invoices:
 ```